-There are plenty of things that you’re grateful for every day.
+It sounds simple but it changes your entire outlook when you focus on what you’re grateful for.
+I’m sure that there are plenty of things that you’re grateful for every day.
 But how often do you consciously acknowledge them?
-Try thinking about the things you’re grateful for - even if you can only find a few right now.
-Maybe start a gratitude journal, there are so many beautiful journals to choose from or simply grab your favourite notebook.
-I’m sure your gratitude list will be a lot longer than you realise.
+Try it now by closing your eyes and thinking of 1-3 things that you’re grateful to have in your life.
+In time you may want to start a gratitude journal; there are many beautiful journals to choose from or simply grab your favourite notebook.
 Click here to read more on how to develop a gratitude mindset.

 The days of wearing your multi-tasking badge of honour are over.
-I know, I've been there too!
-We've all taken pride in being able to handle more than we should and still get it done but the time has come for that stop! (research proved that it never really worked anyway).
+I know, it took me a while to accept it too!
+We've all taken pride in being able to handle more than we should and still get it done but the time has come for that stop. (research proved that it never really worked that well anyway).
 Focus is the key to getting anything done efficiently, accurately and with less stress.
-Take a look at your list of 'things to do' and allocate time to complete each task.
-Try removing distractions such as phones while you focus on getting your day off to a great start.
+Take a look at your to do list and allocate time to complete each task before moving onto the next.
+Removing distractions such as phones while you work can also be a great help to slowing down and creating focus.

 I know that this can seem easier said than done, especially if you have children that struggle to make it through the night.
 But, there are a few things that you can do to help them and yourself get more quality rest.
 Creating an evening routine is my favourite because it helps everyone in the house to relax and wind down at the end of the day.
 Here are some more tips on creating an evening routine and powering down for a good night’s rest.

 Nourish Your Body